Re-Notification Requirement for Small Quantity Generators

 The first re-notification is due by September 1, 2021, and then every four years thereafter i.e., September 1, 2025, September 1, 2029, etc.

 This re-notification requirement is currently effective in authorized states that have adopted the Generator Improvements Rule, as well as non-authorized states (Iowa and Alaska), Indian Country and most U.S. Territories.
-Please see EPA’s map of where the Generator Improvements Rule is currently in effect.
+Please refer to EPA’s map of where the Generator Improvements Rule is currently in effect.

 Note: EPA considers SQG submittal of the Site ID form (in full) anytime within the four years before the deadline to meet this requirement.
 SQGs should contact their state to ensure this requirement is effective in their state as well as whether their state requires more frequent re-notification than every four years.